This post may contain affiliate links. Learn what that means for me and for you.

 So be sure to look into Airbnb as an accommodation option too.

-And if you’ve never used Airbnb before, you can get $40 off your first booking when you sign up here.
+And if you’ve never used Airbnb before, you can sign up here.

 Day 1: Zagreb